 Field-hunting tip

-Look in metamorphic terranes country — that is the host setting where greenschist typically forms.
+Look in metamorphic terranes country, the host setting where greenschist typically forms.
 If you start seeing chlorite, epidote, actinolite in float, you are in the right ground.
 Field specimens usually show a foliated habit, so train your eye for that shape before scanning the outcrop.